taext/gem/README.md

 <br>

-When called with no arguments or piped input, **gem** takes input from the keyboard
+When executed with no arguments or piped input, **gem** takes input from the keyboard

     gem